profhall/github-intro/README.md

 - A detailed summary of any functions, methods, special tags used in your code.
 - Any type of wireframe or mockups you created for your project.
 - You must cite any code that you recycled.
-- You must explain what the fucntion is doing.
+- You must explain what the fucntion does
+- A Link to your project(if required)

 ## Functions/Methods Used
 **(project name)** utilizes the following functions|methods|special tags: